From Replications to Revelations: Heteroskedasticity-Robust Inference

 While an excessive rejection rate increases the risk of false discoveries, lack in rejection rates can lead to under-powered significance tests.
 Excess is generally regarded as more problematic than an equally high lack.
 However, opinions may differ regarding acceptable levels of excess and the degree of lack one is willing to tolerate for a given reduction in excess.

-Figure~1 reports, for each specification $\tau$, the average excess and lack across all \ncoef\ test situations.
+Figure 1 shows for each specification $\tau$ the average excess and lack and their distribution across all \ncoef\ test situations.
 Consistent with conventional wisdom, average excess decreases when moving in order from HC1, HC2, HC4, to HC3 standard errors, while average lack correspondingly increases.

-Surprisingly, in our sample of regressions with no more than 1000 observations, i.i.d. standard errors, which are consistent only under homoskedasticity, are more conservative on average, in terms of lower excess, than both HC1 and HC2 standard errors.\footnote{Thus, adding the \textit{robust} option to a Stata \textit{regress} command, such that HC1 standard errors are used, may, in smaller sample sizes, misleadingly suggest that the resulting standard errors and test results are more conservative than without the \textit{robust} option.
-The descriptive statistics in Appendix A suggest that the use of HC1 standard errors in small samples is still perfectly accepted by leading economic journals and the equilibrium choice of most authors.} The HC2-BM specification corresponds to HC2 standard errors with an alternative degrees-of-freedom adjustment for the $t$-test proposed by Bell and McCaffrey (2002) and Imbens and Kolesár (2016).
+More surprisingly, in our sample of regressions with no more than 1000 observations, both HC1 and HC2 yield on average more excessive rejection rates than inference based on i.i.d. standard errors, which is consistent only under homoskedasticity.\footnote{Thus, adding the \textit{robust} option to a Stata \textit{regress} command, such that HC1 standard errors are used, may, in smaller sample sizes, misleadingly suggest that the resulting standard errors and test results are more conservative than without the \textit{robust} option.} While HC3 is most conservative in the sense of having the largest average lack in rejection rates, it is not the specification with the lowest average excess.

-Hereafter, we say that one specification outperforms another on average if it has a lower weighted sum of average excess and average lack, assuming the weight on excess is at least as large as the weight on lack.
+To partially order specifications, we say that one specification outperforms another on average if it has a lower weighted sum of average excess and average lack if the weight on excess is at least as large as the weight on lack.